Little bridge gets a big upgrade

 The Borck Creek development is a long-term project.
 Currently this small bridge creates a bottle neck in this part of the stormwater network.
 The new longer bridge is vital to ensure large volumes of accumulated water can easily and quickly flow out into the Waimea Estuary in a large flood.

-If the temporary slip road around the construction site is the chosen option, it will have to meet full road construction standards to provide a quality surface for all users, including heavy vehicles.
+The temporary slip road around the construction site will meet full road construction standards to provide a quality surface for all users, including heavy vehicles.

-The image below shows the indicative bypass route if this option is agreed to.
-Click to enlarge.
+The image below shows the bypass route.
+Click on image to enlarge.

-The blue lines show an indication of where the bypass road will go.
-The other blue line shows the extension of Saltmarsh Lane to gain access to Headingly Lane.
+The blue line is an indication of where the bypass road will go.
+The other blue line shows the extension of Saltmarsh Lane to provide access to Headingly Lane.

 Traffic management

-There will be short periods when the road will still need to be closed even if the bypass road is chosen.
-These closures are likely be scheduled outside peak hours or at night.
+There will be a couple of short periods when the road will still need to be closed during the construction phase.
 Where feasible, we will schedule these outside peak hours.

 We will share any road closure information via the Antenno app – download it for free from the app store on your phone.